 - Immersion: In what activities do you become engaged and then lose all track of time?

 - Mastery: What expertise or skills would you like to develop at the highest level?

 - Service: Where do you feel most adept and/or energized when contributing to those around you?

 He encourages us to identify key strengths (e.g., as revealed by things like the VIA Survey of Character Strengths).
 They may prove useful for identifying focal areas.
-Likewise, distinctive skills, talents, knowledge and experience may come into play.
-That being said, we may not be excited about things at which we’re natively gifted or acquired mastery.
+Likewise, distinctive skills, talents, knowledge, and experience may come into play.
+That being said, we may not be excited about things at which we’re naturally gifted or acquired mastery.
 We’ll only fill our contribution bucket when we’re good at something for which we feel an inner spark.

-All three buckets benefit from the art of saying “no.” No to patterns of behavior that drain our physical, mental, emotional, and spiritual resources.
-No to relationships that distract us from our journeys or are otherwise energy vampires.
-No to letting our heads talk us into jumping on paths that our hearts know would be wrong for us.
+All three buckets benefit from the art of saying NO. NO to patterns of behavior that drain our physical, mental, emotional, and spiritual resources.
+NO to relationships that distract us from our journeys or are otherwise energy vampires.
+NO to letting our heads talk us into jumping on paths that our hearts know would be wrong for us.